 In our case, let's say Movie X and Movie Y has rated by 50 different persons.
-Firstly, similarity between those two movies are calculated.
+Firstly, the similarity between these two movies is calculated.
 When those two items are positively correlated, this time we can say that Movie X and Movie Y are neighbour items.

 In item-based methods, the rating predicted for a movie is based on the ratings given to similar movies.
-Consequently, recommender systems using this approach will tend to recommend to a user items that are related to those usually appreciated by this user.
+Consequently, recommender systems using this approach will tend to recommend to a user item that is related to those usually appreciated by this user.
 For instance, in our case recommending movies having the same genre, actors or director as those highly rated by the user are likely to be recommended.
-While this may lead to safe recommendations, it reduces the chance of discovering a movie from a genre that a user never watched before.
+While this may lead to safety recommendations, it reduces the chance of discovering a movie from a genre that a user never watched before.

-Although user-based method relatively more risky than the item based methods, it is more likely to make serendipitous recommendations.
+Although the user-based method is relatively riskier than the item based methods, it is more likely to make serendipitous recommendations.